JadeSure/Data-Engineering-Cloud/README.md

 MFA: Multi-factor authentication, it use to increase the security of your AWS environments.
 Signing in to MFA-protected accounts requires a user name, password, and an authentication code from an MFA device.

 ## The type of permission policy? what does that present? what does least privillage?
-Permission policy has three kinds of types, predefined aws policy, customerised policy(by yourself) and inline policy(only use once).
+Identity Based Permission: Permission policy has three kinds of types:
+Predefined aws policy(management aws policy), can only be read.
+It cannot be modified.
+Customerised policy(by yourself requirements to define a policy).
-Least privillage: As a best practice, define permissions for only specific resources in specific accounts.
+Inline policy(only use once, cannot be checked by other identity), Least privillage: As a best practice, define permissions for only specific resources in specific accounts.
 Alternatively, you can grant least privilege using condition keys.
+### Advanced permissions
+Resource based permission, eg. bucket permission with other services;
+Session based permission, eg. visit a website with token based on session time;

 ## Can I install database in S3?
 No. S3 bucket is not a file system.
 Everything in the S3 is seen as an object.